-MoneyGeek picks Lemonade as the best pet insurance for cats due to its affordable rates and strong customer service.
-We also recommend Pumpkin, Spot, Rainwalk and Pets Best as solid alternatives for pet owners looking for cat insurance.
+MoneyGeek picks Lemonade as the best pet insurance for cats for its affordable rates and reliable customer service.
+Pumpkin, Spot, Rainwalk and Pets Best are also strong choices for cat owners comparing coverage options.

 Best Pet Insurance for Cats